swiftlang/swift-evolution/proposals/NNNN-nosanitize-attribute.md

 ## Summary of changes

-This proposal introduces a new attribute `@noSanitize(<kind>)` which can be applied to functions and subscripts in order to disable certain types of sanitizer instrumentation.
-This can be useful when certain code is known to trigger sanitizer false positives or cause performance issues when sanitized.
+This proposal introduces a new attribute `@noSanitize(<kind>...)` which can be applied to functions, subscripts, and closures to disable one or more kinds of sanitizer instrumentation.
+It also introduces a `sanitized(<kind>)` compilation condition, which evaluates truthy the specific sanitizer is enabled.
-Just like the clang `__attribute__((no_sanitize("<kind>")))` attribute, the proposed Swift `@noSanitize(<kind>)` attribute prevents Swift from adding the `sanitize_address` (or `sanitize_thread`, `sanitize_memtag`, etc.) attribute to a function when emitting LLVM IR.

 ## Motivation

 Sanitizers such as ASan and TSan rely on instrumentation to check the correctness of every memory access (e.g. by using shadow memory regions that encode whether a location is valid to access).
-Especially in embedded environments, sanitizers may fail to correctly track the state of certain memory locations (e.g. MMIO), causing false positives.
+In embedded environments, sanitizers may fail to correctly track the state of certain memory locations (e.g. MMIO, commpage), causing false positives.
+Sanitizer instrumentation also imposes runtime overhead that may be unacceptable on hot code paths, so users may wish to selectively disable instrumentation.
-In other cases, some functions may deliberately (i.e. some `strlen` implementations) read beyond the bounds of a memory object, triggering undesirable (yet real) sanitizer reports.
-Even when sanitizers do not produce unwanted reports, certain code may disproportionately contribute to the instrumentation overhead of a sanitizer.

 ## Proposed solution